pszuster/fuse7td-gitbookv2/lab-2-data-mapping/create-a-dropbox-app.md

 | Name | IgniteApp-{{ book.guid }} |

 {% hint style='tip' %}
-If the app name is taken, append some string.
+If the app name is taken, append some string to app's name.
 {% endhint %}

 * Click on the **Create app** button.